 Crowdfunding is a way to raise money for a particular project, charity or business, by getting more people to pool together funds.
 Crowdfunding is made possible with online platforms where a large number of people can contribute a small amount for a particular purpose.

 For startup businesses, crowdfunding is a great way to raise capital.
 This is because the requirements to raise funding on crowdfunding platforms are not as stringent as those required by venture capital firms, or financial institutions.
 Typically, financial institutions, such as banks require, a good historical track record, before they will consider lending to businesses, and as startup businesses are typically new, they would not have the required track record.
 Venture capital firms’ requirements are also stringent.

 Nevertheless, startups do need to convince potential crowdfunders that their business, or project is worth their money.
 Whether in the form of innovative products, technology or shared values and goals, the startup business need to be convincing to the crowdfunders.

-Compared conventional crowdfunding with Islamic crowdfunding, there is not much of a difference in terms of the process of the risk and reward offered in exchange for the funding.
-However, the difference lies in that in Islamic crowdfunding, the business activities have been filtered to ensure that only Halal or permissible forms of businesses are allowed.
+In Islamic crowdfunding, the business activities have been filtered to ensure that only Halal or Islamically permissible forms of businesses are allowed before crowdfunding can take place.
 So, for instance, businesses that are involved in alcohol would not be allowed to raise funds in an Islamic crowdfunding platform.

 LaunchGood is a well established Islamic crowdfunding that is mainly donation-based as well as some reward-based crowdfunding platform.
 Their platform allows for almost all countries around the world to be recipients of the crowdfunding platform.